 The Sunshine Coast is home to many talented artists.

 Where and When

-The annual event happens October 21 – 23, 2016 along the Sunshine Coast.
+The annual event happens Oct.
+20 – 22, 2017 along the Sunshine Coast.
 Gibsons, at the south end has many venues but many more studios and workshops dot the Sunshine Coast Highway all the way to Lund.
 Be sure to stop by the the studios on the path less travelled, like in Earls Cove or Sechelt Inlet.
 Watch for signs on the road, the purple banners or better yet, download the app or map.
-A handheld brochure is available in most of the venues and the Sunshine Coast Credit Union.
+A handheld brochure is available at most of the venues and the Sunshine Coast Credit Union.

-At any of the venues, Visitor Centre or Sunshine Coast Credit Union be sure to pick up a passport.
-As you visit the artists, demo’s and shows, get your passport stamped for a chance to win some valuable prizes..
+Passports for the event can be found at any of the venues, Visitor Centre or Sunshine Coast Credit Union.
+Along the way, as you visit the artists, demos and shows, get your passport stamped for a chance to win some valuable prizes.
 Last year there were gift certificates to vacation resorts and BC Ferries passes.

 Friday night kicks off with venues opening in Langdale, Gibsons, Powell River and Lund, where you'll find many special events and demos happening.

 Depending on where you start, wander up or down the highway and stop into studios to watch the glass blowers create functional and sculptural works of art.
 Some of studios specialize in using recycled glass.
 Check out the sculptor who chisels beautiful images from chunks of stone or another one who makes wildlife wood carvings.

 Many First Nations artists can be found along the route, who create both traditional and contemporary carvings and paintings.
 The art crawl is a great opportunity to talk to the artists and learn about the legends or lore that inspired their art

 Meet painters as they create realistic or abstract paintings of the surrounding landscapes.